Skip to main content

 Curve Integrity

-In launch mode, curve reserves receive net input.
+In curve mode, curve reserves receive net input.
 Fees never inflate the Geocurve’s price or reserves.

 Settler Reward